 - Respond Effectively to Problematic Behavior

 Master how to specifically respond to difficult, disruptive behavior without losing control of your emotions … Successfully interact with your most challenging students while keeping your dignity and each student’s dignity intact

-You will receive an extensive resource handbook filled with the techniques, strategies and activities discussed in this seminar
+You will receive an extensive digital resource handbook filled with the techniques, strategies and activities discussed in this seminar

 Outstanding Strategies You Can Use Immediately